- All Ages

 Yes, there is an onsite restaurant and snacks are available.

-Pennine Way National Trail has not told us if they are fully wheelchair friendly.
+No, Pennine Way National Trail is not wheelchair friendly.

-Pennine Way National Trail has not told us if they are fully pushchair friendly.
+No, Pennine Way National Trail have stated they are not pushchair friendly.

 Pennine Way National Trail has not told us if they are dog friendly.